jimmidyson/configmap-reload/README.md

 ```
 Usage of ./out/configmap-reload:
-  -volume-dir string
+  -volume-dir value
-        the config map volume directory to watch for updates
+        the config map volume directory to watch for updates; may be used multiple times
   -webhook-method string
         the HTTP method url to use to send the webhook (default "POST")
   -webhook-status-code int
         the HTTP status code indicating successful triggering of reload (default 200)
   -webhook-url string
-        the url to send a request to when the specified config map volume directory has been updated<Paste>
+        the url to send a request to when the specified config map volume directory has been updated
 ```

 ### License